Machine Learning Helps Protect the World's Food Supply

 An agricultural biotech client needed a way to accurately diagnose crop disease in order to provide customized, environmentally friendly solutions to its community of farmers.

-We helped our client build an app that uses machine learning to diagnose crop disease and supply targeted treatment recommendations in near real time.
+We helped the company build a mobile application that uses machine learning to diagnose crop disease and recommend treatments in real time.

 A global agricultural biotech company that distributes products designed to help farmers contribute to the world’s food production and biofuel industries in a safe, sustainable way